How Improving Your Emotional IQ and Understanding of Yourself Can Improve Your Performance

 - Look at yourself honestly – is there room for improvement?

 - How do you react in different situations?
 Do you instantly panic in times of stress?
-Learn to be the chilled-out writer.
+Learn to be more in touch with yourself (Increase your self-awareness)

 Are you doing any of these?
 Take a good honest look at yourself, it can help you grow.
 Having an awareness of your actions and feelings will empower you with confidence and equip you with the means to take control of your writing career.